sevabakutov/wTools/module/core/pth/Readme.md

 ### Trait `TryIntoPath`

-This trait is used to convert any path-like type into an owned PathBuf.
-Unlike `TryIntoCowPath`, it always returns an owned PathBuf, so there is no need to differentiate between borrowed and owned paths at runtime.
+This trait is used to convert any path-like type into an owned `PathBuf`.
+Unlike `TryIntoCowPath`, it always returns an owned `PathBuf`, so there is no need to differentiate between borrowed and owned paths at runtime.
 Unlike `AsPath`, it is implemented for a wider range of path-like types, similar to `TryIntoCowPath`.

 ### Trait `TryIntoCowPath`

 This trait is designed to avoid redundant memory allocation.
-Unlike TryIntoPath, it does not allocate memory on the heap if it’s not necessary.
-Unlike `AsPath`, it is implemented for a wider number of path-like types, similar to TryIntoPath.
+Unlike `TryIntoPath`, it does not allocate memory on the heap if it’s not necessary.
+Unlike `AsPath`, it is implemented for a wider number of path-like types, similar to `TryIntoPath`.
 The drawback is the necessity to differentiate borrowed and owned paths at runtime.

 <!-- ### Basic use-case